Analysis and X-ray tomography: The Fourier series

 which is well defined as a Lebesgue integral.
 The inverse Fourier transform $\ft^{-1}\colon\ell^2(\Z)\to L^2(\R/2\pi\Z)$ is also unitary and isometric, and is given by

 where the series of functions converges in $L^2(\R/2\pi\Z)$. \end{theorem}

 This theorem will not be proven on this course.
 The theorem can be rephrased as the functions $x\mapsto\frac1{\sqrt{2\pi}}e^{ikx}$, $k\in\Z$, being an orthonormal Hilbert basis for $L^2(\R/2\pi\Z)$.
-In general, a Hilbert space is isometric to the~$\ell^2$ space over the index set of a Hilbert basis.
+In general, a Hilbert space is isometric to the~$\ell^2$ space over the index set of a Hilbert basis: If $(v_i)_{i\in I}$ is an orthonormal basis (indexed by some set~$I$) for a Hilbert space~$H$, then $H\approx\ell^2(I)$ by mapping a vector to its coefficient sequence indexed by the set~$I$.
+Now $I=\Z$ and soon we will have $I=\Z^n$.

 Every~$L^2$ function $f\colon\R/2\pi\Z\to\C$ can be written uniquely as a series

 This series is the Fourier series.
 Sometimes~$\ft f$ is denoted by~$\hat f$.

 The elements of a sequence are typically denoted as~$a_k$ instead of~$a(k)$, but in Fourier analysis it is customary and convenient to write~$\ft f(k)$ or~$\hat f(k)$ instead of~$\ft f_k$ or~$\hat f_k$.